santiregui/orocos_franka_panda/README.md

   -->

-Compile using `catkin_make` from the root workspace.
+Afterwards, compile using `catkin_make` from the root workspace.

 ## How to use